Saturday, June 28, 2025

 The Role of Western Disturbance in Delhi’s Weather Patterns

 Delhi’s weather is heavily influenced by various meteorological factors, and one significant factor is the western disturbance.
-This term refers to the weather system that originates in the Mediterranean and moves eastward, bringing rain and cooler temperatures to northern India.
+This term refers to the weather system that originates in the Mediterranean and moves eastward, bringing and cooler temperatures to northern India.
 While the western disturbance provided a brief break from the heat earlier in the week, its influence is now waning, allowing the heatwave to return with full force.

 What is a Western Disturbance?